zygos/LectureOne/README.md

 - `git add <file>` - Adds a file so that when you next commit, changes will be preserved.
 To start with you should do this for every file you change; there are shortcuts too.
 For example, if I change both README.md and LICENSE I might write
 `git add README.md LICENSE`

--= `git commit` - &quot;Commit&quot; your changes since the last version.
+- `git commit` - &quot;Commit&quot; your changes since the last version.
 This doesn't mean they're saved online, only on your local machine.
 Usually you'll not want to call just `git commit` on its own, because you should be writing commit messages.
 For example, when I change this file (README.md) I might write:
 `git commit -m"Update README.md with new lecture notes".

 - `git push <where> <branch>` - &quot;Pushes&quot; your changes online to a remote repository, onto a given branch.
 Usually you'll write something like `git push origin master` but given that this is the default you can write `git push` as a shortcut.

+- `git pull <where> <branch>` - &quot;Pulls&quot; changes from a remote repository onto your local repository.
+Useful when collaboarating on a team project.

+### More Commands ###
+As I said before, the above isn't anywhere near an exhaustive list of commands.
+Also very important are `git branch`, `git fetch` and `git merge`.
+If you have a subversion repository and you can't change the repository to git, there is an interface called `git svn` that allows you to use git locally and push to your svn repo.
+That's out of the scope of this lecture, but you can find out more in the git help pages.

 ### Further Reading ###